Hardback • 128 Pages • Size: 260 × 220 × 17 mm

 Elizabeth Blackadder Prints

-Christopher Allan examines these media one by one to reveal how Blackadder has successfully exploited the characteristics of each printmaking method to create a range of original prints.
+Christopher Allan examines these media one by one to reveal how Blackadder successfully exploited the characteristics of each printmaking method to create a range of original prints.
 Blackadder first experimented with printmaking during her student days in the early 1950s and her first prints were published in 1958.
-From these beginnings, Blackadder has worked with a range of studios and publishers, including Curwen Studio, The Mercury Gallery, Peacock Printers and, most extensively, the Glasgow Print Studio.
+From these beginnings, Blackadder worked with a range of studios and publishers, including Curwen Studio, The Mercury Gallery, Peacock Printers and, most extensively, the Glasgow Print Studio.